jsqwertyuiop/BuildSmart-Toolkit/README.md

 Example CSV files for testing can be found in './backend/uploads'

+To set up ChatGPT API key, please perform these steps:

+If on a Unix-based system: export OPENAI_API_KEY='your_api_key' If on a Windows system: set OPENAI_API_KEY=your_api_key If you prefer not to set environment variables: go into './backend/app.py' and set openai.api_key = 'your_api_key'

 #### Frontend Setup

 Navigate to the frontend directory and start the app: